Indiana Choice Scholarship Voucher Program Information

 Additional Eligibility Guidelines for Choice Scholarship

-(new ways to qualify for a voucher)
+(other ways to qualify for a voucher)

-- your child is currently a student at Prince of Peace and has a sibling who received either a voucher or an SGO award last year, and your family meets the income qualification guidelines
+- your child is currently a student at Prince of Peace and has a sibling who received either a voucher or an SGO award last year/previous year, and your family meets the income qualification guidelines

 - your child attends or would attend a public school with an “F” ranking from the Indiana Department of Education, and your family meets the income qualification guidelines.
 To determine if your local public school has received an “F” ranking see www.doe.in.gov

 - If your child has an Individualized Educational Plan (IEP) and meets the income guidelines listed below.
 An IEP is only developed for students who have designated learning disabilities.

 - The voucher eligibility of children of divorced or separated parents is determined by using the income of the parent who has shared legal custody of that child.
 The school can use the lowest income possible to benefit the child/family.

 - For more household income guidelines please visit this link.